diamant3/psp-controller/README.md

 ## Contribution

-Open to any type of contributions, i have Todo section if you want to take, thanks!
+I'm open to any type of contribution.
+I have issues if you want to take them.
+Thanks!

 ## Credits